Greece - Elections June 2019

 Apart from the tactics, divergences also emerged in the strategy.
 Mr Scourletis is reportedly taking the view that SYRIZA must move "to the left" in order to "repatriate" the voters of 2015 who have distanced themselves.
 In order to achieve this "repatriation," moves expressing the "left-handed soul", ie institutionalization of elements of the traditional left-wing program, are preferred in such a way that they do not signal that they are not related to electoral tactics.

-The key actions that will shape the winning show is: Safe output to markets, regulation of debt , repair injustices against vulnerable groups whose income shrank by understandings, and return to the normality of labor rights.
-In all these, government officials add the certainty that the Greek government has the confidence of creditors and institutions, while they hope that with his attitude to national issues and to Middle East geostrategies , Alexis Tsipras strengthens his leadership profile in Old Epirus.
+The key actions that would shape the winning show is: Safe output to markets, regulation of debt , repair injustices against vulnerable groups whose income shrank by understandings, and return to the normality of labor rights.
+In all these, government officials add the certainty that the Greek government has the confidence of creditors and institutions, while they hope that with his attitude to national issues and to Middle East geostrategies, Alexis Tsipras strengthens his leadership profile in Old Epirus.

 |Join the GlobalSecurity.org mailing list|